-See if you can work out which of the following examples offer value odds.
+See if you can work out which of the following examples offers value odds.
 (All statistics are hypothetical in these examples, so please don’t use them for any basis for real bets).

-If you think even-money is value odds, you’d be correct.
-Chelsea have won 60% of their home matches against Arsenal, but the bookies think they’re chances of winning are just 50%.
+If you think even money is value odds, you’d be correct.
+Chelsea have won 60% of their home matches against Arsenal, but the bookies think their chances of winning are just 50%.
 That means you think the odds are 10% in your favour – and you should have a bet.

 Example 2: Manchester United have won two of their last six away games against Manchester City, and the bookies are offering 2/1 about a Manchester United win.